MimiValsi/MimiValsi/README.md

 - 👋 Hi, I’m @MimiValsi
 - 👀 I’m interested in science, CS
-- 🌱 I’m currently learning Golang and SQL (PostgreSQL, SQLite etc)
+- 🌱 I’m currently learning and playing with whatever I like :).
+Just code, code, code...
 - 📫 How to reach me miguel@dasilvaf.net

 <!---